paugier/nbabel/py/vector.md

 locally disable some dynamical features of Python which are issues for performance.

-First, we need a data structure that does not exit yet in Python: a container for homogeneous objects.
+First, we need a data structure that does not exist yet in Python: a container for homogeneous objects.
 Since we start with 1D sequence, let's call that a `Vector` (as in Julia).